donnatchris/minitalk/README.md

 make
-	compiles both server and client without bonus make server_only compiles only the server make client compiles only the client make bonus
+	compiles both server and client without bonus make server_only
+	compiles only the server
+make client
+	compiles only the client
+make bonus
 	compiles both server and cleint with bonus
 ./server
-	launches the server, which remains waiting until CTRL + C to stop it the server must be launched before the client when the client sends a message to the server, the server writes the message sent and sends a confirmation to the client
-./client <server PID> "<Your message>"
+	launches the server, which remains waiting until CTRL + C to stop it the server must be launched before the client when the client sends a message to the server, the server writes the message sent (and sends a confirmation to the client for the bonus part) ./client <server PID> "<Your message>"
-	the client sends <Your message> to the server which has the <server PID> PID and then wait for a response from the server kill -SIGUSR1 <server PID>
+	the client sends <Your message> to the server which has the <server PID> PID (and then wait for a response from the server for the bonus part) kill -SIGUSR1 <server PID>
 	sends a unique signal to the server so that you can see what is happening when the server cannot receive a complete message